twinfacer/the_alters/research.md

     - __[IV]__ - Base Expansion IV (14:00) - Expands the base, allowing more room for building modules.
 Additionally expands the Organics tank size to 800.
 Maximum expansion available.

 ### Mission
-- Crossing the Lava River (10:00)
+- Crossing the Lava River (10:00) - Look into possible ways of getting the base to the other side of the lava river.
-- Bridge Anchor (10:00)
+- Bridge Anchor (10:00) - Reinforced bridge anchors suitable for extreme environments.

-- Prosthetic Arm	Miner is cut off from drugs (Scientist's option)	4:00	Unlocks a prosthetic arm for the Miner.
+- Prosthetic Arm (4:00) - Unlocks a prosthetic arm for the Miner.
+(Miner is cut off from drugs (Scientist's option))
-Serum	Miner is cut off from drugs (Technician's option)	10:00	Unlocks a serum that could lead to the regrowth of the Miner's arm.
+- Serum	(10:00) - Unlocks a serum that could lead to the regrowth of the Miner's arm.
+(Miner is cut off from drugs (Technician's option))
-- Interal Analysis Tool	Come across your first anomaly	4:00	Look into ways to interact with the Interal.
+- Interal Analysis Tool	(4:00) - Look into ways to interact with the Interal.
+(Come across your first anomaly	)
-- Filtering Jelly	The Miner and Scientist get into an argument	6:00	Unlocks additional protection from hypothetical microrapidium particles in drinking water.
+- Filtering Jelly	(6:00) - Unlocks additional protection from hypothetical microrapidium particles in drinking water.
+(The Miner and Scientist get into an argument	)
-- Private Research	Act 2: an optional request made by Jan Scientist	24:00	The Scientist's secret, groundbreaking research.
+- Private Research (24:00) - The Scientist's secret, groundbreaking research. (an optional request made by Jan Scientist)
-- Neutralizer Towers	Act 2	10:00	Unlocks towers that allow to counter the gravitational anomaly.
+- Neutralizer Towers (10:00) - Unlocks towers that allow to counter the gravitational anomaly.
-- Sheep Autopsy	Act 2	6:00	Performs an autopsy to determine the sheep's cause of death.
+- Sheep Autopsy (6:00) - Performs an autopsy to determine the sheep's cause of death.
-- QC Hacking	Act 2	10:00	A way to hack into the Quantum Computer.
+- QC Hacking (10:00)	A way to hack into the Quantum Computer.
 Enables the creation of a Tabula Rasa.
+(ACT II)
-- Beacon Blockade	Act 3	10:00	Research why the beacon signal was blocked.
+- Beacon Blockade	(10:00) - Research why the beacon signal was blocked.
+(ACT III)
-- Materializer Module	Act 3	10:00	Unlocks a powerful module that can be used to materialize a proximity plane.
+- Materializer Module (10:00) - Unlocks a powerful module that can be used to materialize a proximity plane.
+(ACT III)
 - Ark Sarcophagus (4:00) - Unlocks a pseudo-Rapidium Ark in which Alters could travel hidden.
 (ACT III)
   - Suit Mask Upgrade (4:00) - Unlocks a gas mask that can be integrated with the suit to shield the user from dangerous gases.
   - Autopilot Device (4:00) - Unlocks a device that will allow taking control of the rescue ship.